 15th Annual Conference of the European China Law Studies Association

 The Polish Research Centre for Law and Economy of China and the University of Warsaw School of Law and Economy of China are happy to join the fine tradition and exciting opportunity to host the Annual Conference of the European China Law Studies Association (ECLS).
-The conference will take place in Warsaw (Poland) from 18 to 20 September 2020.
+The conference will take place in Warsaw (Poland).

 2. Main tracks

 We are confident that the Conference will attract a diverse array of scholars and exciting scholarship on a wide range of issues.
 We expect to structure panels and presentations on a wide variety of topics related to the Chinese legal system.
 There is no strict category of tracks or themes to which papers must be aligned.
 Nonetheless, we encourage and particularly invite contributions that address the following themes:

 - Blockchain, big data & artificial intelligence in China